 The fact is – blogging is hard work.
 And, you’re wearing all the hats for awhile: writer, photographer, marketer, social media manager, brand outreach, and more.
 You start to read and hear a lot of advice about how important it is to become an expert on Pinterest.

 They’re not wrong – Pinterest is a goldmine… if you can get the attention of your target audience.
 Because, as soon as you start pinning, you realize that the digital world is already over-saturated.
 People are already overwhelmed by the amount of content available.

 How do you get their attention?
 Well, I figured a few things out with a lot of trial and error.
 Things that took my Pinterest from under 800,000 views a month to over 6 million and growing fast in under 7 months.
 Update: My Pinterest is now reaching over 10 million monthly viewers!

 So, I definitely feel I have learned some Pinterest hacks and I’m going to share 5 of my Pinterest secrets with you.

 When I originally sat down to write this post, I thought it would just be a normal blog post.
 But, I just kept writing and writing and writing.
 All the things I’ve learned about Pinterest were just spilling out.

-So, I decided to turn it into a Pinterest Ebook called – Pinterest Hacking.
+So, I decided to turn it into a Pinterest Ebook called – Pinterest Masters.
 I’ll tell you more about it after sharing the 5 secrets with you: